rushdykamel/angular-stock-market/README.md

 # Angular Stock Market

-This project was build in Angular which uses free public stock market APIs
+This project was build in Angular and uses a free public stock market API

-Thanks to https://www.alphavantage.co/ for the APIs
+Thanks to https://www.alphavantage.co/ for the API

 The app shows real-life stock data for 8 companies, shown in tables and charts (using chart.js and ng2-chart)

+For performance, it loads static data for all companies, change that by modifying stock.service.ts (uncommenting/commenting first lines in getStock())
 ---

 ## How to run